The KJV Audio Bible

 Wednesday Apr 23, 2025

 Genesis 17 depicts God's covenant with Abram when he was 99 years old.
-God appears to Abram, identifies Himself as "the Almighty God" (El Shaddai), and establishes a covenant with several key elements:
+God appeared to Abram, identified Himself as "the Almighty God" (El Shaddai), and established a covenant with several key elements.

-Abraham, Ishmael, and all the males in Abraham's household are circumcised that same day.
+Abraham, Ishmael, and all the males in Abraham's household were circumcised that same day.

 Genesis 18